eatontarbell/Latin-101/hw4.md

 6. filii deorum
 7. nomina filiorum
 ---
+Translate the first noun phrase, amor Deianirae, into English.
+What are two different meanings that the phrase could have?
 Latin phrase: amor Deianirae.
 English translation: xxxxx.
 The two meanings this phrase could have are xxxxxxxx.